Kasia307584/Kasia307584/README.md

 ### 🔥 About Me

-- 👩‍🎓 Graduated last year with a bachelor's degree in [JavaScript React Development at OpenClassrooms](https://openclassrooms.com/en/paths/878-javascript-react-developer)
+- 👩‍🎓 Graduated recently with a bachelor's degree in [JavaScript React Development at OpenClassrooms](https://openclassrooms.com/en/paths/878-javascript-react-developer)
 - 💻 Background in digital transformation consulting
 - 🌍 Fluent in French, English and Polish
-- ✨ Exploring backend, SQL and cloud technologies

 ---